rknightuk/guidetobricklink/guides/01-how-bricklink-works.md

 ### 1. Buyer places an order

-The seller will be notified an order has been place.
+The seller will be notified an order has been placed.
 Go to [Orders > Placed](http://www.bricklink.com/orderPlaced.asp) to view outstanding orders.
 The status of the order will change to `processing` when the seller has acknowledged the order (not all sellers will use this status).

 ### 2. Seller sends an invoice